gfroyland/Inflated-Generator/README.md

 # Inflated-Generator
 This repository features Julia and MATLAB code used for the numerical implementation of the inflated generator, a time-extended version of the generator of the transfer operator, as described in the paper:

 Aleksandar Badza and Gary Froyland.
-Identifying the onset and decay of quasi-stationary families of almost-invariant sets with an application to atmospheric blocking events, 2024.
+"Identifying the onset and decay of quasi-stationary families of almost-invariant sets with an application to atmospheric blocking events", <i>Chaos</i> 34(12):123153, 2024.  https://arxiv.org/abs/2407.07278

 The code provided here is for two systems: